THM-Health/PILOS/CONTRIBUTING.md

 ```

 ### Adjust config
-Copy the `.env.example` to `.env` and make your necessary adjustments.
+In the `.env` file you can make your necessary adjustments.

 Also, it is necessary to generate a new application key with the following command:
 ```bash